What are common prompt engineering mistakes?

 Summary

-The most common prompt engineering mistakes include being too vague, asking multiple questions at once, providing no context, not specifying output format, using inconsistent terminology, skipping testing, and ignoring token efficiency.
-Fix these by adding specificity, context, examples, and clear constraints while testing thoroughly before deployment.
+The most common prompt engineering mistakes include being too vague, asking multiple questions at once, not providing context, not specifying output format, using inconsistent terminology, skipping testing, and ignoring token efficiency.
+Fix them by adding specificity, context, examples, and clear constraints while testing thoroughly before deployment.

 Try our free AI prompt generator and join thousands of users creating better prompts.